LetterWise: Performance

 The pangram The quick brown fox jumps over the lazy dog is sometimes used for keyboard practice.
-The Eatoni website claims this 35 letter nine work phrase requires only 14 additional keystrokes with LetterWise compared to 42 additional keystrokes for MultiTap.
+The Eatoni website claims this 35 letter nine word phrase requires only 14 additional keystrokes with LetterWise compared to 42 additional keystrokes for MultiTap.

 Memory / storage requirements

 Eatoni engineers claim LetterWise has relatively low storage requirements compared to dictionary based solutions.
 The Eatoni website claims in the storage space typically required for a single dictionary database (30–100kb) it would be possible to fit LetterWise databases for 10–20 different languages.
 The website says device random-access memory requirements are similarly low, typically under 2kb, and there has been an implementation for 200 bytes of available memory.

 Experimental work

 LetterWise was also used in TongueWise, a tongue-computer interface for tetraplegics using the LetterWise engine.
 Clinical evaluations showed LetterWise could offer an almost 50% increase in throughput compared to Multi-tap for English language words.